 Abstract - once the children are secure and confident a with the concrete and pictoral stage they are then exposed to numerical concepts.

-In PE we are undertaking gymnastics indoors and invasion games outdoors with Mr Cyrus.
+In PE we are undertaking athletics and tri-golf with Mr Cyrus.
 Please ensure your child has their PE kit in school with them every day (indoors - white t-shirt, black shorts, plimsolls; outdoors - white t-shirt, jumper, black joggers, trainers).
 We suggest they bring it in Monday and keep it on their peg until Friday.
 Please ensure your child has an outdoor PE kit.
 Trainers would be preferable over plimsolls for outdoor activities as they protect the children's toes and they are waterproof.

 Please ensure that all of your child’s clothing is named.